andrewpareles/Crystals-And-Dislocations/README.md

 **_center_**: A cylinder of graphene: imagine the transparent connections as "deeper into the screen" or "behind" the other connections, making the crystal's topology one of a cylinder.
 Connections that wrap over the boundary are drawn transparent.

 **_right_**: The crystal drawn is the Haldane Model.
-Connections that are imaginary or complex are drawn with an arrow as they're obviously directional.
+Connections that are imaginary or complex are drawn with an arrow.

 ### 2. Wavefunction Drawing Demo: